websight-io/kyanite/applications/common/frontend/README.md

 Important files:
 1. `global-variables.scss` - File responsible for generating css variables base on sass maps imported from '/atomic-design-system/00-token/*' and '/bulma-overwrite/_variables.scss'.

-IMPORTANT: The names of maps defined in the '/atomic-design-system/00-token/' and '/bulma-overwrite/_variables.scss' can't be changed because the rest of 'atomic-design-system' uses css variables from 'global-varibles.scss'.
+IMPORTANT: The names of maps defined in the '/atomic-design-system/00-token/' and '/bulma-overwrite/_variables.scss' can't be changed because the rest of 'atomic-design-system' uses css variables from 'global-variables.scss'.